maxdorx/maxdorx.github.io/_tabs/about.md

 ---
+title: "Hey 👋 I’m Osama."
 icon: fas fa-info-circle
 order: 2
 ---

-# Hey 👋 I’m Osama.

 I’ve always been the kind of person who takes things apart just to see how they work.
 That habit followed me into tech — breaking, fixing, and re-building computers, networks, and servers until it finally became a career.

 Right now, I work as a **Senior Network Security Engineer**, looking after everything from firewalls and switches to servers and cloud platforms.
 I started out onsite, but these days I’m mostly based in Dubai, running a big chunk of enterprise infrastructure remotely.